- What is RSS?

 2. Copy and paste the URL for the feed into the address field in your news reader.

 That's it!
 Simply check your news reader regularly to receive updates from the particular Web page you have subscribed to.
 You can subscribe to as many separate feeds as you wish.

 Yes!
-Several free services exist which you can sign-up to have new postings to a RSS feed emailed to you.
+Several free services (such as IFTTT or Blogtrottr) exist which you can sign-up to have new postings to a RSS feed emailed to you.
 This simplifies the process of receiving updates, as you don't need to check a news aggregator...you simply check your email!